OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ## Likelihood ratio test (LRT)

-By default, `polrgwas` calculates the score test p-value for each SNP.
+By default, `polrgwas` calculates p-value for each SNP using score test.
 Score test is fast because it doesn't require fitting alternative model for each SNP.
 User can request likelihood ratio test (LRT) using keyword `test=:LRT`.
 LRT is much slower but may be more powerful than score test.

 ```julia